Steiner-254/MediChain/README.md

 # Medichain DApp

 Medichain DApp is a decentralized application (DApp) that allows users to securely store and manage their medical records on the blockchain.
-It provides a user-friendly interface for adding medical records, retrieving records, and authorizing healthcare providers to access patient records.
+It provides a user-friendly interface for adding medical records, retrieving records, and authorizing healthcare providers to access patient record(s).

 ## Features